SCHWARTZ, JD, LGSW.

 Therapist in Washington DC

-I work with adults and emerging adults coping with anxiety, depression, addiction and relationship issues.
-My approach is primarily psychodynamic and I incorporate elements of cognitive-behavioral therapy (CBT), mindfulness, and self-compassion.
-I believe personal growth emerges from greater self-awareness and I aim to create a safe therapeutic environment in which clients feel free to share their untold stories.
+I believe personal growth emerges from greater self-awareness and I aim to create a safe therapeutic environment in which you can feel free to share your untold stories.

 In my experience as a therapist, I have become particularly aware and interested in the relationship between trauma and compulsive behaviors.
 Addiction, over-reliance of food, or being always busy may be ways in which you probably have learned to manage your anxiety and numb emotional pain.

 If you’re highly motivated to dig in deeply and are committed to become the best version of your self instead of settling for band-aid solution to their current problems, I’m ready to work with you.

 Before becoming a therapist, I had a previous career working for international democracy building and human rights organizations which provided me with the opportunity to travel, work, and live in South East Asia for extended periods of time.
 I lived in Thailand for a year.
 I also lived in Cambodia.
 My experience living in this part of the world, allows me to work very well with individuals from this cultural background.

 I have a master’s degree in clinical social work from Catholic University, a JD, and a masters degree in South East Asian studies.
 Currently, I’m pursuing a two-year training in Psychodynamic Psychotherapy at the Washington School of Psychiatry.